There are many good birdwatching locations throughout Hong Kong.

 Po Toi Island (article on this site), lying south of Hong Kong Island, is another island that is good for birding during migration seasons, again with a chance of seabirds during the crossing or while seawatching from a headland.
 Here, too, there are ferries on weekends and public holidays, also some weekdays; though it’s possible to hire a junk for a group visit.

-It has since become a key local hotspot.
+It has since become a key local hotspot, and is especially worthwhile with winds from around the east in spring.

 The main places for finding landbirds are small fung shui woods near the main pier and small village; the rest of the island is mainly covered in grassland and scrub.
 The southernmost headland can be good for seawatching.